dshivnit/cyber-security-course/cyber-security-course/4.0 Networking/Protocols/HTTP (Hyper-Text Transfer Protocol).md

 			- etc
 	- Content-Encoding
 		- What method has been used to compress the data to make it smaller when sending it over the Internet
+- Cookies
+	- Can be used for many purposes but most commonly for Website Authentication.
+	- Won't usually be a clear plaintext string where you can see the password, but a token
+	- Clear these upon browser-exit everytime please whoever is reading this :)
+-